skylinemac/skylinemac.github.io/index.md

 Middle school math curriculum--and even competition math (think AMC, MATHCOUNTS...)--is filled with memorizing formula and solving problems that often seem entirely abstract.
 As such, learning math is frequently seen as a pointless task for many kids.

-However, in our own high school careers, being exposed to the beauty of higher math and seeing the subject being applied everywhere in our lives has helped us realized: it isn't math itself that is boring, it is the way it has been introduced.
+However, in our own high school careers, being exposed to the beauty of higher math and seeing the subject being applied everywhere in our lives has helped us realize: it isn't math itself that is boring, it is the way it has been introduced.
 Hence, with the **Skyline Mathematical Applications Contest (SMAC)**, we've taken a different approach:

-The SMAC's questions focus on introducing math's real world applications, using previously abstract concepts and applying them to everything from engineering/physics to buying the best-valued donut.
+The SMAC's questions focus on introducing math's real-world applications, using previously abstract concepts and applying them to everything from engineering/physics to buying the best-valued donut.
 Much like the problem sets found in college math, competitors will **discover and derive** new concepts and learn new things, rather than being simply told that these concepts exist.
 Of course, with the engaging competition format and a healthy dose of humor sprinkled throughout our questions, our ultimate hope is that students have fun and learn that there _is a point to learning math_.

 **Interested in registering?** Use the link at the side or top (for mobile users) of this website to fill out a form.
 All other information and updates will then be communicated to you via email. _Please note that this competition is entirely individual, no need to form teams!_